 Transition to College for Students with ID: A Review of Five Programs from New York to Hawaii

-Debra Hart, EdM, Director of Education and Transition Team, Institute for Community Inclusion/Boston Children's Hospital, UCEDD/LEND
+Debra Hart, EdM, Principal Investigator, Institute for Community Inclusion/Boston Children's Hospital, UCEDD/LEND

 Bob Stodden, PhD, Honolulu, HI, United States, HI - Center on Disability Studies, UCEDD/LEND;